-Assyrians, shepherds and farmers, were an ancient Christian millet, [millet means nation in Turkish.
-Translator], with Syriac language, and of an uncertain origin and blood.
+S. H. Longrigg, a historian of modern Iraqvery often mentions the Assyrians, but he is far from conclusive on their identity when he writes: "These Eastern Syrians, or Nestorians, or Assyrians, shepherds and farmers, were an ancient Christian millet, [millet means nation in Turkish.
+Translator], with Syriac language, and of an uncertain origin and blood".

-It appears, therefore, that, approximately until the war of 1914, the name Assyrians was used only for its convenience, to avoid the name Nestorians, while at the time the problem of its ethnic accuracy did not bother too many people, least of all, those to whom the name was given.
+It appears, therefore, that, approximately until the war of 1914, the name "Assyrians" was used only for its convenience, to avoid the name Nestorians, while at the time the problem of its ethnic accuracy did not bother too many people, least of all, those to whom the name was given.

-ASSYRIANS?
+ASSYRIANS ?

 But the time arrived when the official claim of the title would be recorded.
 In 1929, completely reversing his position of 1910, the Rev. W.A.
 Wigram published in London The Assyrians and Their Neighbours, where he devotes an entire chapter (p.
 177-185) to the question of Ancient and Modern Assyrians.
-He, henceforth, categorically asserts that the existing Assyrian, Chaldean, Nestorian represents the ancient Assyrian stock, the subjects of Sargon and Sennacherib, to the extent that this very distinguished type still exists.
+He, henceforth, categorically asserts that the existing "Assyrian, Chaldean, Nestorian represents the ancient Assyrian stock, the subjects of Sargon and Sennacherib, to the extent that this very distinguished type still exists".

 The reasons given, the same ones the Assyrians actually put forward, are developed along the chapter and summed up at the end (p.
-184-1850: The race of the modern Assyrians, who live in the same country of the ancient bearers of the name, who use a form of the same language and the same writing as that of their predecessors, who have the same features, and who through their very traditions claim their descent as a matter of fact, can be correctly considered to represent the ancient race.
+184-185): "The race of the modern Assyrians, who live in the same country of the ancient bearers of the name, who use a form of the same language and the same writing as that of their predecessors, who have the same features, and who through their very traditions claim their descent as a matter of fact, can be correctly considered to represent the ancient race".
 In the course of the chapter, Wigram examines the five reasons: habitat, tradition, features, costume and language.
 Let us consider these briefly.